Like Now eBook CoverLike Now: A radically practical guide to liking your 20s

 Practice what you’re going to say to the mirror or to a friend to make sure you’re using the best language and an inviting tone.

-While you might be full of confidence when you set the appointment, it’s completely normal to feel afraid and full of doubt right before you have the conversation.
 Remember how you want people to think of you at the end of your life, think about your values and what you believe in, and most importantly, remember you have to be your biggest advocate at all times.

 During the Meeting